 In time, some goods were cleared for export abroad, but it was not until 2014 that Israel began to allow marketing of a limited number of agricultural goods to the West Bank, for the first time since 2007, following its destructive military offensive on Gaza in 2014 and negotiations on a ceasefire.
 The following year, 2015, was a shmita or sabbatical year (see explanation below), and for the first time since 2007, Israel allowed tomatoes and eggplants to be marketed from Gaza in its territory — first capped at a quota of 250 and 50 tons per month, respectively, and gradually rising to 400 and 50 tons (Hebrew), respectively (the quota is not strictly adhered to and is sometimes exceeded).

-These expansions, in addition to expansion of items cleared for marketing in the West Bank, have led to increases in exit of produce and revenue for Palestinian farmers, but the sector is still operating far below its potential.
+The expansion of the types of produce cleared for sale in Israel, in addition to expansion of items cleared for marketing in the West Bank, have led to increases in exit of produce and revenue for Palestinian farmers, but the sector is still operating far below its potential.
 With less agricultural trade, the number of workers in the sector has also fallen; just 12,882 workers were employed in the sector in 2020, down 39 percent from 21,060 workers in 2005.
 During the first half of 2022, during the shmita period, around 18,860 workers were employed in the sector, 10% fewer than in 2005.

 Additional Israeli restrictions and harmful practices have undermined the agricultural sector, as detailed below, but the industry can be resuscitated.
 Israel has an obligation to facilitate economic activity and development in Gaza by virtue of its ongoing control over the Strip.
 Further, boosting agricultural exports and marketing is “low–hanging fruit” for the Israeli government politically, and there are readily available policy remedies to expand access, as set out in this policy paper.